 This is one of the few pieces of equipment that made me scrap my existing recordings and rework them, this time with the lead and rhythm guitar using the POD.
 I didn't know what I'd been missing.

-Behringer gets a fairly bad rap for producing "cheap and nasty" products, but let me tell you: These monitors produce a much better sound than that I was getting though a pair of little Boston Acoustics bookshelf speakers.
+Behringer gets a fairly bad rap for producing "cheap and nasty" products (although I'm not sure this holds true today, or was even fair to say back in the day), but let me tell you: These monitors produce a much better sound than that I was getting though a pair of little Boston Acoustics bookshelf speakers.
 Now I switch between the two speaker sets for comparison purposes.

 Those "Glass Voices"... that "Guitarrrr"... there are many patches on this box that I used to think that I could not live without.
 If it broke down I would have to shop for a D-50 on E-Bay, I would say to myself.